-In July 2016, Fujitsu Limited was found to have violated the Antimonopoly ACT concerning order coordination for equipment for electric power security communication for Tokyo Electric Power Co., Ltd.(TEPCO) and Fujitsu received an cease and desist order and a surcharge payment order.
-Subsequently, in February 2017, Fujitsu was found to have violated the Antimonopoly Act concerning transactions of hybrid optical communication equipment and transmission-path equipment for Chubu Electric Power Co., Inc.
+In July 2016, Fujitsu Limited was found to have violated the Antimonopoly Act concerning order coordination of electric power security communication equipment for Tokyo Electric Power Co., Ltd.(TEPCO) and received a cease and desist order and a surcharge payment order.

+Subsequently, in February 2017, Fujitsu was found to have violated the Antimonopoly Act concerning transactions of hybrid optical communication equipment and transmission-path equipment for Chubu Electric Power Co., Inc. (CEPCO).